 By Renata Block, MMS, PA-C

 This is it everyone, the moment I have been waiting for.
-My pure Blue Spirulina will be hitting the market in December.
-This has been a long time coming as I have been in numerous meetings, doing extensive research, and building my brand - Ocean Rx.
+My pure Blue Spirulina has already hit the market.
+This has been a long time coming as I have been in numerous meetings, doing extensive research, and building my brand – Ocean Rx.

-I am proud to say I am collaborating with Body Lab of Lincoln Park because of all the super anti-oxidant benefits this superfood has to offer.
-Margeaux and I will offer the purest form of blue spirulina in America, which will come in a small capsule to be taken daily.
-The power in this blue spirulina's purity has no fillers means you are getting the real deal!
+I will offer one of the purest forms of blue spirulina in America, which will come in a small capsule to be taken daily.
+The power in this blue spirulina’s purity has no fillers means you are getting the real deal!
 You can even open it up and sprinkle it into your water, smoothie, or other concoctions for a beautiful shade of blue.
 This alone makes my mood better.

 Haven’t heard of it?
 Let me enlighten you.
 You may have heard of the popular supplements known as Blu Majik and Blue Hawaii; well, think better as our analysis blew these out of the water – pun intended!